-Textbook History is the personal journal of Ronald Ladouceur, an independent scholar interested in the intersection of history, science and visual rhetoric.
-Articles here are inspired by history, anatomy, and biology textbooks published in the United States between 1845 and 1970, including the 135+ textbooks in the author’s personal collection.
+Textbook History is the personal journal of Ronald Ladouceur, an independent scholar interested in the intersection of history, science, and visual rhetoric.
+Articles here are inspired by history, anatomy, and biology textbooks; medical and drug trade journals; department store catalogs; and popular magazines published in the United States between 1845 and 1970.

 Textbooks, it turns out, are a great primary document set for anyone interested in cultural studies (Isis agrees).
-Ambitious authors and an anxious public continuously sculpted and reshaped high school history and science curriculums throughout the nineteenth and twentieth centuries in an effort to guide and control that most unruly of bodies, the pubescent teenager.
-Lessons in history, taxonomy and genetics turned into metaphors of race and progress.
-Lessons in health turned into lectures on the dangers of masturbation and sex, particularly sex with people not of one’s class.
-“Man” and “men” were used as synonyms for “human” and “humans” without thought.
+Ambitious authors and an anxious public continuously sculpted and reshaped high school history and science curricula throughout the nineteenth and twentieth centuries to guide and control that most unruly of bodies, the pubescent teenager.

 About the Author

-SCHOLARS’ NOTE: Except for the above (or unless otherwise indicated), the articles published to Textbook History have not been peer reviewed or published elsewhere.
-You are of course encouraged to cite the work.
-Just be clear in your references that you’re citing a personal journal, not an academic journal, popular publication or thesis.
+SCHOLARS’ NOTE: Except for the above (or unless otherwise indicated), the articles published in Textbook History have not been peer reviewed or published elsewhere.
+You are encouraged to cite the work.
+Just be clear in your references that you’re citing a personal journal, not an academic journal, popular publication, or thesis.

 RECOMMENDED CITATION FORM (Chicago): Ladouceur, Ronald. [“Title of Article.”]
 Textbook History: A Personal Journal, [Publication Day, Year (posted at the top of each article)], https://textbookhistory.com/[article specific permalink]/.